Last Updated on January 15, 2022 by Ellen Christian

 Posts may be sponsored.
 This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

-We eat a lot of potatoes in our home because they are gluten free and very versatile.
-I’ve been looking for a different way to use potatoes when I came across this potato recipe from San-J that is similar to a potato pancake which my family really loves.
+We eat a lot of potatoes in our home because they are gluten-free and very versatile.
+I’ve been looking for a different way to use potatoes when I came across this Chinese potato recipe from San-J. It’s similar to a potato pancake which my family really loves.

 1 pound russet potatoes, peeled, boiled, and drained well